 Everyone experiences administrative burdens in some ways.
 But women are more likely to experience them, in part, because of the gendered division of labor in families (which in practice means everything from dealing with the onerous safety net system for poorer women to the ‘cognitive labor’ of managing households).
 These types of burdens are growing, most obviously in the domain of reproductive care.
 The Dobbs decision repealing abortion protections reflects the influence of a White Christian Nationalism movement that embraces a greater willingness to use state power to enforce patriarchal ideals.
 The Alliance for Defending Freedom advocacy organization that coordinated the Dobbs case did so to “restore an understanding of marriage, the family and sexuality that reflects God’s creative order.”

-Drawing on a new research paper forthcoming in the Journal of Public Administration Research and Theory that examines gendered burdens in different domains, we highlight how these burdens control women’s bodies and reproduction, via abortion policy, and their care labor, via social welfare policies.
+Drawing on a new research paper in the Journal of Public Administration Research and Theory that examines gendered burdens in different domains, we highlight how these burdens control women’s bodies and reproduction, via abortion policy, and their care labor, via social welfare policies.
 Such burdens are not disconnected, but reflective of how burdens are used as tools to regulate and control women, especially racially marginalized women, including whether they have children and the family structures in which they have them.

 Controlling Reproduction: Abortion Bans and Burdens